Get the Tata Capital App to apply for Loans & manage your account. Download Now

 This article explains the e-mandate’s meaning, its features and benefits, registration process, eligibility criteria, and types to help you make the most of it in your financial journey.

-Features & benefits of e-mandate
+Features and benefits of e-mandate

 An e-mandate is a digital authorization that automates recurring transactions, including EMIs, SIPs, insurance premiums, or subscriptions.
 It offers a secure, paperless, and convenient way for individuals and businesses to manage payments efficiently.